mixologee/tirvandor/tirvandor-project/core-rules/dungeon-masters-guide/markdown/05-secret-locations.md

 ---

 ## The Obsidian Spire
-Location: Border between Thaldros and Aethoria
+Location: Contested frontier territories
 Secret Level: Tier 4 (Legend)

-Description: Tower of pure obsidian that appeared after the Sundering.
+Description: Tower of pure obsidian that appeared after the Worldrend.
 No entrance visible.

 Truth: Prison for The Devourer (Primordial of entropy).
 The spire IS the prison.